wkasunsampath/laravel-autocrud/README.md

 ```bash
 php artisan autocrud:create User
 ```
-All you have to do is that. :) Now your Laravel app have below routes regitsred.
+All you have to do is that. :) Now your Laravel app have below routes registered.
 To see routes, run `php artisan route:list`.

 | Method | Route       | Route Name   | Operation |
 |--------|-------------|--------------|-----------|